Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Related Work

 However, a critical drawback accompanies this relentless pursuit of accuracy: model complexity and parameter count escalate sharply.
 Whether they are U-Net variants embellished with sophisticated modules or modern Transformer- and Mamba-based architectures, the number of trainable parameters easily reaches several tens or even hundreds of millions.

-Meanwhile, the conspicuous domain gap between natural and medical images has fuelled a parallel trend—collecting millions of unlabeled images to pre-train domain-specific, self-supervised backbones.
-Such endeavours have proliferated across X-ray, fundus, pathology and colonoscopy imaging~\cite{xu2024whole,li2020self,wang2023knowledge,jong2025gastronet}.
+Meanwhile, the conspicuous domain gap between natural and medical images has fuelled a parallel trend, collecting millions of unlabeled images to pre-train domain-specific, self-supervised backbones.
+Such endeavours have proliferated across X-ray, fundus, pathology, and colonoscopy imaging~\cite{xu2024whole,li2020self,wang2023knowledge,jong2025gastronet}.
 Typically, a ResNet or Vision Transformer is first pre-trained with contrastive or masked-image modelling, then decapitated and appended with an upsampling decoder to form a segmentation network, before being fine-tuned on public benchmarks.
 In colonoscopy segmentation, this pipeline consistently outperforms its non-pre-trained counterparts.
 Yet, the ResNet-50 encoder alone carries 25 M parameters; coupled with a decoder, the overall model balloons to roughly 80 M in our measurements~\cite{jong2025gastronet}.

 More recently, promptable segmentation models such as SAM have demonstrated mask-generation capabilities without task-specific annotations, offering a new paradigm for medical image analysis.
-Nevertheless, their clinical adoption remains tentative: the sheer model size hampers deployment, inference is computationally expensive, and their stability and accuracy on dedicated lesion segmentation tasks still lag behind specially trained lightweight networks~\cite{2025Medical}.
+Nevertheless, their clinical adoption remains limited: the sheer model size hampers deployment, inference is computationally expensive, and their stability and accuracy on dedicated lesion segmentation tasks still lag behind specially trained lightweight networks~\cite{2025Medical}.
+In particular, the need for per-frame manual prompts from clinicians renders real-time video-stream segmentation clinically impractical.

 In summary, although contemporary approaches have matured in accuracy and continue to set new performance records, they share a common deployment bottleneck.
 The performance gains conferred by ever-larger architectures and self-supervised pre-training are approaching saturation, while the resulting model bulk renders GPU acceleration almost mandatory for real-time inference.
 This contradiction severely restricts the penetration of state-of-the-art algorithms into resource-constrained environments such as primary hospitals, mobile terminals, and embedded endoscopic systems, and represents the foremost obstacle to translating research breakthroughs into routine clinical practice.